RyanAfrish7/thumbsupply/README.md

 ```

 It accepts options to control timestamp and size of the thumbnail.
 The
-`forceCreate` option can be used to generate the thumbnail every time.
+`forceCreate` option can be used to generate the thumbnail every
+time.
+Mimetype of the file can be specified using `mimetype`
+option.
+It overrides mimetype derived from the file extension and
+can be used for cases where such derivation is not possible.

 ```javascript
 const thumbsupply = require('thumbsupply');